Moray: Education

 There are 45 primary and eight secondary schools in Moray and the council currently has responsibility for educating more than 13,000 pupils.
 The council's community learning and development team is also involved in arranging a wide range of classes and courses for adult learners.
-The council also currently operates 15 public libraries, all with free internet and e-mail access, and two mobile libraries which service users in more remote areas.
+The council also currently operates 15 public libraries, all with free internet and e-mail access, and two mobile libraries, which service users in more remote areas.

 Moray is also home to the University of the Highlands and Islands affiliated Moray College, and to Gordonstoun independent boarding school and its accompanying preparatory school, Aberlour House.

 Infrastructure

 Moray Council is also responsible for the maintenance of 1,000 miles of roads, 450 miles of footpaths, 468 bridges, 16,000 street lights and 10,500 road signs.

 As a housing authority, Moray Council manages nearly 6,000 council properties and operates a council house waiting list.
-It also provides housing which has been specially designed, built, or adapted to meet the requirements of certain groups such as the elderly and those with special needs.
+It also provides housing which has been specially designed, built, or adapted to meet the requirements of certain groups, such as the elderly and those with special needs.
 The council's development control section, which is part of the environmental services department, deals with thousands of planning applications every year from individuals and organisations seeking permission to erect buildings or adapt existing ones.

-Drug issue
+Drug issues

 In 2020, Scotland had the highest number of drug-related deaths in Europe, almost 3.5 times higher than the rest of the UK.

 Figures from the National Records of Scotland show there were 17 drug deaths in the Moray area in 2018 compared to 7 the year before.
 That compares to 10 in both 2016 and 2015, 2 in 2014 and 5 in 2013.
 The 2018 figures for the Moray area were the highest since records began in 1996, mirroring the national picture.

 In 2019, 12 drug-related deaths were reported - 5 fewer than the record high of the previous year.
 This represents a drug-related death rate per 1,000 people of 0.12.
 By comparison, the death rate in neighbouring Aberdeenshire per 1,000 people was 0.08; in Dundee it was 0.36 (the highest in the country); in Glasgow it was 0.35 (the second highest in the country); the lowest in Scotland was Orkney with a rate of 0.06.